 Superior HealthPlan is responsible for prior authorization of drugs not usually given to you by a drug store.
 This includes certain specialty medications and injectable drugs provided in an outpatient setting.
 The Superior Pharmacy Department also reviews all Synagis and Makena prior authorization requests.

 The Texas Vendor Drug Program has a limited home health supplies list.
 That list includes many items like insulin syringes and test strips.
 You may get those at a local network pharmacy with a prescription.
 You may also get covered Durable Medical Equipment (DME) or Medical Supplies through a Superior HealthPlan provider.
 To request a prior authorization from the Superior DME Prior Authorization Department, call 1-800-218-7508 ext.
 53227.

-This is for Medicaid members who need prior authorization when the prescriber cannot be reached or the request is pending.
+This is for Medicaid and CHIP members who need prior authorization when the prescriber cannot be reached or the request is pending.
 Drug stores may provide a 3-day supply of medication for prescriptions that need prior authorization.
 The local pharmacy should try to notify the provider’s office to request prior authorization or for a change to a drug on the Preferred Drug List (PDL).